 This could be a great keto-approved and healthy ranch dressing to try out.

 Hidden Valley Ranch Dressing is one of the most popular brands people recognize and often what they first think of when looking for a ranch dressing.
-So it makes sense that one on the keto diet would wonder, is Hidden Valley Ranch Dressing keto-friendly?
+It’s logical for someone following the keto diet to inquire whether Hidden Valley Ranch Dressing aligns with their dietary restrictions.

 When looking at the nutrition label of a hidden valley ranch bottle at first glance due to its low carb count of 2 carbs per 2 tablespoons it would be keto-approved.